Yoctol/bottender/docs/the-basics-session.md

 };
 ```

-The four valid drivers are as follows:
+Bottender ships with several great drivers out of the box:

 - `memory` - sessions are stored in memory with [LRU cache](https://github.com/isaacs/node-lru-cache) and not persistent.
-- `file` - sessions are stored in files placed in `.sessions` directory by default.
+- `file` - sessions are stored in the files placed in the `.sessions` directory.
-- `redis` - sessions are stored in a [redis](https://redis.io/) database.
+- `redis` - sessions are stored in a [Redis](https://redis.io/) database.
-- `mongo` - sessions are stored in a [mongo](https://www.mongodb.com/) database.
+- `mongo` - sessions are stored in a [MongoDB](https://www.mongodb.com/) database.

 ### Using Different Session Driver Based on NODE_ENV

-It is recommended to use memory as the session driver in the development for shorter iteration.
-By restarting the process, the session store could be reset completely.
+We recommend using memory as the session driver in development for shorter iteration.
+By restarting the process, you can reset the session store completely.

-You can determine which session driver to use in the development or production by env variable:
+Also, you can determine which session driver to use in development or production separately by using an environment variable:

 ```js
 // bottender.config.js